Switzerland - Data Protection Overview

 These categories of personal data will continue to be considered sensitive under the Revised FADP.
 The Revised FADP will add two new categories:

 - genetic data; and

 - biometric data that uniquely identifies an individual.

-Disclosure: 'Disclosure' means making personal data available; for example, by permitting access, transferral to a third party (except to processors engaged by the controllers), or publication.
+Disclosure: 'Disclosure' means making personal data available; for example, by permitting access, transferral to a third party (except that disclosures to processors, or rather entrusting processors with data processing activities of the controllers, will not qualify as disclosures to third parties; see sections on Special Categories of Personal Data and Controller and Processor Contracts below for details), or publication.

 Processing: 'Processing' means any operation performed on personal data, irrespective of the means or procedures applied, and in particular the collection, storage, use, adaption or alteration, disclosure, archiving, or destruction of data.

 In contrast to the principle of 'lawfulness of processing' on which the GDPR is based, the processing of personal data by businesses, organisations, or natural persons is generally allowed under the FADP.
 Only public authorities require a legal basis for processing.
 Private controllers do not need a legal basis for lawful processing of personal data under the FADP.

 Legal bases – or rather 'justifications' are relevant only as a basis to justify an otherwise unlawful personality rights infringement.
 See the section on Principles below for details.
 This concept will remain the same under the Revised FADP (Article 30(2) of the Revised FADP).

 Preliminary remarks: It is important to note that Article 4(5) of the FADP and, respectively Article 6(6)–(7) of the Revised FADP (see below) do not set out a general consent requirement for processing personal data.
 These provisions merely define the conditions for valid consent that apply if a controller needs to justify processing and seeks to use consent as a basis for the justification (and not another basis such as the performance of a contract or other legitimate interests).